-Commandline Option Function -configure Configures the product after installation. -hostfile full_path_to_file Specifies the location of a file that contains a list of hostnames on which to install. -installallpkgs The -installallpkgs option is used to select all RPMs. -installrecpkgs The -installrecpkgsoption is used to select the recommended RPMs set. -installminpkgs The -installminpkgsoption is used to select the minimum RPMs set. -ignorepatchreqs The -ignorepatchreqs option is used to allow installation or upgrading even if the prerequisite packages or patches are missed on the system. -keyfile ssh_key_file Specifies a key file for secure shell (SSH) installs.
-This option passes -i ssh_key_file to every SSH invocation. -license Registers or updates product licenses on the specified systems. -logpath log_path Specifies a directory other than /opt/VRTS/install/logs as the location where installer log files, summary files, and response files are saved. -makeresponsefile Use the -makeresponsefile option only to generate response files.
-No actual software installation occurs when you use this option. -minpkgs Displays the minimal RPMs required for the specified product.
-The RPMs are listed in correct installation order.
-Optional RPMs are not listed.
+Command Line Option Function -ignorepatchreqs The -ignorepatchreqs option is used to allow installation or upgrading even if the prerequisite filesets or patches are missed on the system. -keyfile ssh_key_file Specifies a key file for secure shell (SSH) installs This option passes -I ssh_key_file to every SSH invocation. -license Registers or updates product licenses on the specified systems. -logpath log_path Specifies a directory other than /opt/VRTS/install/logs as the location where installer log files, summary files, and response files are saved. -makeresponsefile Use the -makeresponsefile option only to generate response files.
+No actual software installation occurs when you use this option. -minpkgs Displays the minimal filesets required for the specified product.
+The filesets are listed in correc installation order.
+Optional filesets are not listed.
 The output can be used to create scripts for command line installs, or for installations over a network.
-See allpkgs option. -nolic Allows installation of product RPMs without entering a license key.
-Licensed features cannot be configured, started, or used when this option is specified.
+See allpkgs option. -nim Produces a NIM configuration file for installing with NIM. -noipc Disables the installer from making outbound networking calls to Symantec Operations Readiness Tool (SORT) in order to automatically obtain hot fix and release information updates. -nolic Allows installation of product filesets without entering a license key.
+Licensed features cannot be configured, started, or used when this option is specified. -pkginfo Displays a list of filesets and the order of installation in a human-readable format.
+This optior only applies to the individual product installation scripts.
+For example, use the -pkginfo option with the installvcs script to display VCS filesets.